kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 ===========

 The :abbr:`SdI (Sistema di Interscambio)` is the electronic invoicing system used in Italy.
-It enables to send and receive electronic invoices to and from customers.
+It enables the sending and receiving of electronic invoices to and from customers.
 The documents must be in an XML :abbr:`EDI (Electronic Data Interchange)` format called **FatturaPA** and formally validated by the system before being delivered.

 To be able to receive invoices and notifications, the :abbr:`SdI (Sistema di Interscambio)` service must be notified that the user's files need to be sent to Odoo and processed on their behalf.
 To do so, you must set up Odoo's :guilabel:`Destination Code` on the :abbr:`AdE (Agenzia Delle Entrate)` portal.

 #.
-Go to `Italian authorities portal <https://ivaservizi.agenziaentrate.gov.it/portale>`_ and authenticate;
+Go to `Italian authorities portal <https://ivaservizi.agenziaentrate.gov.it/portale>`_ and
+   authenticate;
 #.
 Go to section :menuselection:`Fatture e Corrispettivi`;
 #.
 Set the user as Legal Party for the VAT number you wish to configure the electronic address;
 #.
 In :menuselection:`Servizi Disponibili --> Fatturazione Elettronica --> Registrazione